-In Linux operating systems, groups allow certain user permissions to be available for group members.
+In Linux operating systems, groups allow collections of users permissions to specified resources.

-For someone to access the system, one must add a user to a group in Linux.
+For someone to access the resources on a system, one must add a user to the corresponding group in Linux.

 Adding users to group is a task worth learning.
 It can help you manage your system better as well as provide security by being able to control which users can read, alter, and execute commands.